fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 #### Mandatory data

-This chapter lists the data fields that are mandatory and must be provided by the cash register.
+This chapter lists the data fields that are mandatory and must be provided by the cashpoint.
 For details on how to provide them, please see the chapters below.
 They offer information for all DSFinV-K fields.

 | **Fieldname**            | **Module**          | **Description**          |
 |----------------------|--------------------------|---------------------|